mihaicris-adoreme/cordial-ios-sdk/README.md

 ```

 ## Push notifications
-The application must use Cordial SDK to configure push notifications.
+The application should use Cordial SDK to configure push notifications.
 Make sure you’re not using iOS specific methods to register for push notifications as Cordial SDK would do it automatically.
-In order to handle have push notification delivered and handle taps on them, the code needs to do 3 things:
+In order to handle push notification delivered and handle taps on them, the code needs to do 3 things:
 1. Provide Cordial SDK with an instance of the `CordialPushNotificationDelegate` protocol.
 Do so in `AppDelegate.didFinishLaunchingWithOptions`:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift: